Netabolics/demo/README.md

 This will produce the following figure (notice that by default each phenotype is simulated for 24 hours):

 ![species](results/species.png)

+We note that the first transition at 24 h (healthy&rightarrow;diseased) is substantially more impactful than the second transition at 48 h (diseased&rightarrow;treated), which implies that the treatment we designed has almost no effect.

 We can obtain information on individual elements by visiting relevant online resources.
 For instance, to visit online resources for FABP1 (top left in the above figure) we do: